tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 </div>

-This article shows how duckplyr can be used instead of dplyr with data of different size for faster computation, explain how you can help improve the package, and share a selection of further resources.
+This article shows how duckplyr can be used instead of dplyr with data of different size for faster computation, interact with existing code, explain how you can help improve the package, and share a selection of further resources.

 ## A drop-in replacement for dplyr